sethflowers/blog/_posts/2021-01-18-fixing-exif-dates-on-google-takeout-photos.md

 Google changed the folder structure for their Takout data, which broke their scripts.
 My takeout data happened to have the new folder structure.
 If you are looking for a solution, you might want to check out both of these repos.

-Alright, the following is what I intended on doing:
+The following is what I intended on doing:

 * Get acquainted with [https://exiftool.org/](exiftool), which is a popular utility to read and write the exif data in media files.
 * Write a powershell script that does the following:
   * Use exiftool to identify media files in my takout library that were missing dates
   * Copy these media files into a staging area
   * Copy the corresponding json files into a staging area with a normalized name
     * I say normalized, because because Google didn't always create the json files with the same naming convention.
       * For instance, if your media file was named abcde.jpg, most of the time, the json would be abcde.jpg.json.
       * Sometimes it would be abcde.jpeg.json (notice the e in jpeg).
       * Sometimes it would be abcde.json.
       * Sometimes it would abcd.jpg.json.
       * Sometimes there was no json file.
       * And other oddities that are frustrating.
   * Modify the timestamp in the json files to be in my local timezone.
     * This is important, because if we didn't do this, the times would all be off in the files by 4 or 5 hours, depending on Daylight Savings.
     * Exiftool has a way to alter the time by an offset, but it doesn't take into account DST.
 * Use exiftool to batch update all the files in the staging folder using the dates in their corresponding json files
 * Use exiftool to batch update all the files in the staging folder still missing dates based on their filenames
   * This is helpful for files that didn't have a json file whose name was something like 2021-01-18.jpg.